 The United Nations came into existence on 24 October 1945.
 On that day, the United Nations Charter became operative, having been ratified by the fifty-one original Members.
-The concept of all nations uniting together in one organization designed to settle disputes peacefully was born of the desire of civilized nations to avoid the horrors of and produced by the First and Second World Wars.
-The United Nations developed as a successor to the League of Nations, which represented the first attempt by nations to achieve this unity.
+The concept of all States uniting together in one organization designed to settle disputes peacefully was born of the desire of civilized countries to avoid the horrors of the First and Second World Wars.
+The United Nations developed as a successor to the League of Nations, which represented the first modern attempt by States to achieve this unity.

-In 1942, American President Franklin D. Roosevelt first coined the term "United Nations," when forty-seven nations signed the Declaration of the United Nations in support of the Atlantic Charter.
+In 1942, American President Franklin D. Roosevelt first coined the term "United Nations," when forty-seven countries signed the Declaration of the United Nations in support of the Atlantic Charter.
 In 1944, the United States, the United Kingdom, the Union of Soviet Socialist Republics and China met in Washington, DC at the Dumbarton Oaks Conference, where the first blueprint of the United Nations was prepared.
 In 1945, the final details for the United Nations were worked out at the Yalta Conference.
-Fifty-one nations gathered from 24 April through 26 June in San Francisco to draft the Charter of the United Nations, which was signed on 26 June 1945.
+Fifty-one States gathered from 24 April through 26 June in San Francisco to draft the Charter of the United Nations, which was signed on 26 June 1945.